kding1225/RoPH/README.md

-If you have any questions, please do not hesitate to contact me by Email kun.ding@ia.ac.cn.
+If you have any questions, please contact me by Email: kun.ding AT ia.ac.cn.